Ninju/nixconfig/docs/home-manager/activation_scripts.md

 Installing Emacs via Home Manager and then running `doom install` should just work.

+_NOTE: Home Manager is also used to link `./.doom.d` out of the `/nix/store` by using hardcoded paths; also via activation scripts.

 ### PROBLEM: Activation script did not complete successfully

-SOLUTION: Delete the directory where DOOM was cloned (`rm -rf ~/.config/emacs`) so next start you are starting fresh.
+SOLUTION: Delete the directory where DOOM was cloned (`rm -rf ~/.config/emacs`) so next time you are starting fresh.

 ### PROBLEM: `doom install` worked but Emacs is running a base/empty config